lindoran/8080_8086_XorShift/README.md

 specific about any of the source and it should work well where the compiler can run and compile code (including but not limited to dos), while the system architecture is the same.
-Also note the pre-compiled relocatable files were generated under CP/M and CPM-86; you may need to recompile from source if you are having trouble linking them.
+Also note the pre-compiled relocatable files were generated under CP/M and CPM-86; you may need to recompile from source if you are having trouble linking them. the 8080 code was generated with M80.COM, and renaming the output extention to .ERL from .REL.

 you can read about Fabios exellent V20-MBC Single board computer here: